 Take a look at the big picture and determine what you want to accomplish with this project.
 If a client or outside stakeholder is involved in the project, external sources will obviously help determine your goals.
 Overarching goals you should consider include:

-- Communication plan, including how often you plan to communicate with stakeholders/client.
+- Communication plan, including how often you plan to communicate with stakeholders and client

 - Invite the right people and ensure the key players can be in attendance.